Erg-os/Silver_Staff_of_Aule/Silver_Staff_of_Aule/ReadMe_Silver_Staff_of_Aule_EN.txt

 ________________
 Version History
 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯
+  ??? ?, ???? - Version 10.0
+    Improved the code used to update the item description Enhanced compatibility with other mods

   May 5, 2016 - Version 9.0
     The staff no longer hurts its wielder on patched games Name of the mod changed to "Silver Staff of Aule"